You are here: Urology Textbook > Kidneys > Horseshoe kidney

 Etiology of a Horseshoe Kidney

-The fusion of the lower poles takes place before the rotation and the ascension of the kidneys, thus the renal pelvis is positioned ventrally and calyceal system is positioned posteriorly.
+The fusion of the lower poles takes place before the rotation and the ascension of the kidneys, causing a ventral orientation of the renal pelvis and dorsal position of the calyceal system.
 The inferior mesenteric artery inhibits the ascension of the kidney.
 The vascular supply of the horseshoe kidney derives from the iliac vessels and the distal aorta.
 Due to the abnormal vasculature, horseshoe kidneys may develop an extrinsic ureteropelvic obstruction with hydronephrosis.

 Signs and Symptoms of a Horseshoe Kidney